JDavidCS/NodeServer/README.md

 ## About this Proyect

-This proyects is the backend of the [listaEmpleados](https://github.com/JDavidCS/listasEmpleados) proyect.
+This proyect is the backend of the [listaEmpleados](https://github.com/JDavidCS/listasEmpleados) proyect.

 ### Run Server
 ```